bulgandamdindorj/fintech-product-analysis-acquisition-funnel/README.md

 ## Executive Summary

 This project saved Omnicapital ~CAD $75,000 in external research costs.
 Three months into the role, I presented UX research and product observations at end-of-probation review with senior executives — flagging critical gaps between Moni's brand identity and its actual in-app experience.
 The findings triggered a company-wide rebranding decision.
-When an external agency quoted 200M MNT for the customer research, I proposed doing it internally instead.
+When an external agency quoted 200M MNT for the customer research, I proposed doing it internally instead and requisted acces to the company database.
 The CEO approved.

 | | |
 |---|---|